Jace Cannon-Brookes

 Pete O'Malley

-Pete is a warm and compassionate psychologist who puts building strong and supportive relationships at the heart of his practice.
-He incorporates person-centred and attachment-oriented approaches to create a safe space for his clients.
+Pete is a warm and compassionate clinical psychologist who puts building strong and supportive relationships at the heart of his practice.
+He incorporates attachment-oriented approaches to create a safe space for his clients.

 Pete has a background in working sensitively with people who have experienced trauma either as adults or during childhood.
-When he is not at Birchtree, he works with first responders and military veterans who have been impacted by post-traumatic stress.
-Pete recently completed a two-year research project with adolescent refugees who had their PTSD and depression improved by undertaking a creative arts project.
+In previous roles he has worked with: first responders and military veterans who have been impacted by PTSD, clients trying to break the cycle of addictions, and refugees rebuilding their lives after resettling in Australia.

-Pete is constantly inspired by the courage of his clients who tackle difficult issues to unlock a more fulfilling life.
-He supports both adults and adolescents who want to work on complex emotional and interpersonal issues; prolonged grief; recovery from violence, drug and alcohol addictions; depression, anxiety and low self-esteem.
+Pete is constantly inspired by the courage of his clients to tackle difficult issues and unlock a more fulfilling life.
+He works with adults who want to work on complex emotional and interpersonal issues; prolonged grief; recovery from violence, drug and alcohol addictions; depression, anxiety and low self-esteem.

 Qualifications: